en es

 What are the conditions for containers?

-Shipping containers are classified into several condition grades based on their structural integrity, appearance, and usability.
-The main conditions are:
+Shipping containers are classified into specific grades based on their structural integrity, aesthetic appearance, and functional usability.
+The primary conditions available are:

 What are the standards for shipping containers?

-• IICL Standard.
-Established by the Institute of International Container Lessors, this standard ensures containers are well-maintained and safe for reuse.
+• IICL Standard: Established by the Institute of International Container Lessors, this is the strictest repair and inspection standard for used containers, ensuring they remain safe for long-term reuse.

 What is the condition of a CW container?

-A Cargo Worthy (CW) container is in a condition suitable for transporting goods.
-While it may show signs of wear, such as surface rust, minor dents, or scratches, it still meets structural and safety standards for shipping.
-These containers are typically used for businesses needing a functional, cost-effective shipping solution.
+A Cargo Worthy (CW) container is in a condition suitable for transporting goods globally.
+While it may exhibit signs of age—such as surface rust, minor dents, or scratches—it fully meets the structural and safety criteria required for shipping.
+These units are the preferred choice for businesses needing a functional, cost-effective transport solution without the premium price of a new unit.

 What is the WWT condition?

-WWT (Wind and Watertight) containers are structurally sound and able to protect their contents from the elements.
-They may have visible cosmetic wear, like rust or dents, but they remain sealed against wind and water.
-WWT containers are ideal for storage and repurposing, offering protection from the environment without requiring the high standards needed for shipping.
+WWT (Wind and Watertight) containers are structurally sound units capable of protecting contents from the elements.
+While they often show visible cosmetic wear, like rust patches or dents, they remain sealed against wind and rain.
+WWT containers are the industry standard for repurposing projects (such as sheds or workshops) and static storage, offering reliable protection from the environment without the stringent certifications needed for shipping.

 Get a quote